GuhTcha/estudosEntra21/README.md

 ## 17/05/2022
 Hoje não teve daily scrum, tivemos a explicação de alguns exercícios

-## 18/05/2022
-hairbrush - on the table
-laptop - between the book
-umbrella - in the trash
-glasses - on the book
-keys - on the floor
-tablet - in front of the television credit card - next to the alarm clock

 ## 19/05/2022
 Foram passados mais exercícios feitos pelo professor, enquanto comentava sobre os mesmo e também foi introduzido as ferramentas de compartilhamento de tela (anydesk,...).